nasa/apod-api/README.md

 # Astronomy Picture of the Day (APOD) microservice

-A microservice written in Python with the [Flask micro framework](http://flask.pocoo.org).
+A microservice written in Python with the [Flask micro framework](http://flask.pocoo.org) to return photos and text from the NASA astronomy photo of the day webpage.

 ## NOTES:
 ### Code re-organization has occurred [2020-05-04]!